-Awarded by the Academy of Play and Child Psychotherapy, UK, (APAC), the Postgraduate Diploma in Play Therapy (PGDDPT) allows students to further explore ways of integrating the child as the centre of a social system, which includes schools, and their families.
+Awarded by the Academy of Play and Child Psychotherapy, UK, (APAC), the Postgraduate Diploma in Play Therapy (PGDDPT) allows students to become certified Play Therapists upon completion.
+This course can be taken once students have completed their foundational training through the Postgraduate Certificate in Therapeutic Play Skills.

-Students will learn how to work therapeutically with groups of children and those with severe problems, and develop Expressive Advanced Art Therapy Skills and Advanced Sand Tray Therapy Skills.
+Students will learn how to work therapeutically with groups of children and those with moderate to severe social, emotional and behavioral challenges.
+Students will develop Expressive Advanced Art Therapy Skills and Advanced Sand Tray Therapy Skills.

-They will also learn about additional assessment methods Developing Symbolic Therapeutic Play Skills and supporting children who have experienced trauma, loss and severe problems.
+They will also learn about additional assessment methods Developing Symbolic Therapeutic Play Skills and supporting children who have experienced trauma, loss and other problems.

-The programme also includes a 100-hour of practicum which leads to an International Certification as a Therapist.
+The programme includes a 100-hour of practicum which leads to an International Certification as a Therapist.

 For other information relating to Play Therapy, kindly refer to Play Therapy Singapore’s website.